-Flames were fanned even more when the eight soldiers involved in the incident and their captain Thomas Preston were acquitted on the grounds of self-defense.
-(Preston was tried separately from his men.)
+The flames were fanned even more when the eight soldiers involved in the incident and their captain Thomas Preston, who was tried separately from his men, were acquitted on the grounds of self-defense.
 John Adams, who went on to become the second U.S. president, defended the soldiers in court.
-During the trial, Adams labeled the colonists an unruly mob that forced his clients to open fire.
+During the trial, Adams labeled the colonists as an unruly mob that forced his clients to open fire.

-Helping to lead the attack was Attucks, Adams charged, though debate has raged over how involved he was in the fight.
+Adams charged that Attucks helped lead the attack, however, debate has raged over how involved he actually was in the fight.
 Future Founding Father Samuel Adams claimed Attucks was simply "leaning on a stick" when the gunshots erupted.

 Attucks became a martyr.
-His body was transported to Faneuil Hall, where he and the others killed in the attack lay in state until March 8th.
+His body was transported to Faneuil Hall, where he and the others killed in the attack were laid in state.
 City leaders waived segregation laws in the case and permitted Attucks to be buried with the others.